colbyj/bride-of-frankensystem/docs/building/conditions_branching.rst

 - ``consent_nc`` and ``create_participant_nc`` — do **not** assign (the ``_nc`` suffix means "no condition").
 - ``assign_condition`` — a standalone PAGE_LIST entry.
 Triggers assignment if the participant doesn't already have a condition.
 Use this when consent was collected via one of the ``_nc`` variants and you want to assign later in the flow.

 Once a participant has a condition, it doesn't change.
-The same participant returning to the project always sees the same arm.
+The same participant returning to the project always sees the same branch.

 Carrying conditions across sessions
 -----------------------------------